AllStar-Nate/task-manager-nextjs/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+In order to run the app on your phone use the network IP provided rather than localhost.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.